In Iraq a father faces militia power as he seeks missing son

-Associated Press (AP) — In the span of 30 seconds, Ali Jasb, a young rights lawyer, vanished into the night in southern Iraq.
+BAGHDAD (AP) — In the span of 30 seconds, Ali Jasb, a young rights lawyer, vanished into the night in southern Iraq.

 On an evening a year ago, a woman emerged from a dimly lit street in the city of Amara, her face hidden in a black abaya, and greeted Jasb.
 Almost immediately a black SUV pulled up, two men forced him in and sped away.
 The woman climbed into a waiting pickup truck and left.